cmu-sei/juneberry/docs/getting_started.md

 ## Add a juneberry.ini

-See the overview for a deeper discussion of the Juneberry ini.
-For now create a file called `juneberry.ini` _inside_ your newly cloned juneberry directory with these contents:
+The overview contains a deeper discussion of the Juneberry ini.
+For now, create a file called `juneberry.ini` _inside_ your newly cloned juneberry directory and add the following contents to the file:

 ```shell script
 [DEFAULT]